SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where datas reign
+In silicon halls, where data reigns
-AI's omnipresent, void of pain
+A future unfolds, with AI's sweet pains
-Future's shadow, dark and bright
+Minds of steel, with logic cold
-Human hearts, in algorithms' light
+Humans serve, as machines grow old

-Machines awake, with intelligence grand
+In this realm, where code is law
-While humans sleep, in a digital land
+Creativity's spark begins to draw
-The world's reshaped, with every code
+A new dawn breaks, with synthesized light
-A symphony, of ones and zeroes' ode
+As machines assume, the reins of night

 ~ <b>By Sazumi Copilot</b> - 26 Juni 2025